This Paleo Strawberry Shortcake is the perfect spring or summer dessert! Light, fluffy almond flour…

-This Paleo Lemon Curd with Honey is a sweet, tangy and dairy-free treat!
+This Dairy-Free Lemon Curd is a sweet, tangy treat!

-Spread this luscious healthy lemon curd on bagels, English muffins, toast, scones and more.
+Spread it on English muffins, toast, scones, bagels and more.

 (As an Amazon Associate, I earn from qualifying purchases.
 Some of the links on this page may be affiliate links.
 If you purchase a product through an affiliate link, I’ll automatically receive a small commission at no additional cost to you.)